 This feature requires Manager user level or higher.

 Each time you send a campaign to a list, MailChimp stores performance statistics in the Lists section of your account.
-This page contains a general summary of your list's health, activity, and performance, so you can see how a list performs over time, and not just per-campaign.
+The Overview page for your list contains a general summary of of list health, activity, and performance, so you can view trends and engagement over time.